Gho-Ost/Dataviz/lab3/imgs/README.md

 Transparent colors legend/no legend?

-The theme set count distribution~years is scrollable in html
+The theme set count distribution in years is scrollable in html